marcosirenos/Absent-Clients/README.md

 The first part of the workflow is to log in into flex monitor tool, make the desired filters and download the CSV file.

 For this part I used selenium in Python, trying to make the same path as the user would with a few changes.
-The flex monitor tool uses frames for loading some content, for this challenge, I used a loop searching for one element through the frames, so I could interact with the website and continue the exportation.
+The flex monitor tool uses frames for loading some content, for this challenge, I used a loop, searching for one element through the frames, so I could interact with the website and continue the exportation.
 The logic is:

 ```python
 # Setting variables